MichaelAdjust/android_sdk/README.md

 following line:

     ```
-    compile 'com.google.android.gms:play-services:6.5.87'
+    compile 'com.google.android.gms:play-services:7.0.0'
     ```

     If you don't need all of the Google Play Services, you can avoid [dex issues][multidex] by using only the ads part:

     ```
-    compile 'com.google.android.gms:play-services-ads:6.5.87'
+    compile 'com.google.android.gms:play-services-ads:7.0.0'
     ```

     ![][gradle_gps]

-2. In the Package Explorer open the `AndroidManifest.xml` of your Android project.
+2. Skip this step if you are using version 7 or superior of Google Play Services: In the Package Explorer open the `AndroidManifest.xml` of your Android project.
 Add the following `meta-data` tag inside the `<application>` element.